bruhnn/BD2ModManager/README.md

 4. **Enable or disable mods**.
 5. **Sync your mods** to apply changes:
-   - This will create a folder named `BD2MM` inside the `BDX` mods folder with all your enabled mods.
+   - This will create a folder named `BD2ModManager` inside the `BrownDustX` mods folder with all your enabled mods.

 > ⚠️ After making any changes (enable, disable, delete, rename), you **must sync** your mods to update the game folder.